Subscribe to our WhatsApp Channel

 Conclusion:

-Our investigation shows that the social media post that the National Disaster Management Centre was deactivated after the current government was elected is false, and that this institution has continued to operate under the Ministry of Defence, as has been the case with previous governments, as well as the current government.
+Our investigation shows that the claim about the National Disaster Management Centre being deactivated after the current government was elected is false; this institution has continued to operate under the Ministry of Defence, just as it did under previous governments, and continues to do so under the current government.

 Title:Did the NPP government deactivate the National Disaster Management Centre right after coming into power?